 Guest of Honor bookings aren’t always a good deal

-Sometimes you can get outsized value from your points, like if you’re redeeming at the Park Hyatt Maldives just about any time of year.
-At this hotel a 25,000 point per night booking can get you a room that retails for over $1,000 per night.
+Sometimes you can get outsized value from your points, like if you’re redeeming at the Alila Ventana Big Sur just about any time of year.
+This hotel can be booked for 30,000 points per night, while paid rates are consistently well over $1,000 per night.

-Meanwhile redeeming 20,000 per night at the Andaz Scottsdale in summer, when the paid rate would be about $150, is a significantly worse deal.
+Meanwhile redeeming 25,000 per night at the Royal Palms in Arizona in summer, when the paid rate would be about $203, is a significantly worse deal.

-So with a Guest of Honor booking you’d not only want to compare the cash cost to the cost in points, but also factor in how much you value the benefit.
+With a Guest of Honor booking you’d not only want to compare the cash cost to the cost in points, but also factor in how much you value the benefits.
+In some cases the value of the benefits may be considerable, like if you value parking, lounge access, breakfast, etc. While at other properties the benefits might not be as valuable.

-Have you ever used Hyatt’s Guest of Honor benefit?
+Have you ever used World of Hyatt’s Guest of Honor benefit?
 What was your experience like?